rohansaw/STAC-Downloader/README.md

     resolution=RESOLUTION,
     resampling_method=RESAMPLING_METHOD,
     num_workers=NUM_WORKERS,
+    raster_asset_target_dtypes=RASTER_ASSET_TARGET_DTYPES
 )

+# RASTER_ASSET_TARGET_DTYPES: Dict[str, Any]: allows specifying the dtype per raster asset.
+If no type is specified will use int16!
+# To specify a dtype for the Maskband use "mask" as the key!

 ```

 Head over to the examples section (`stac_downloader/examples`) to see how to fetch & process Sentinel-2 imagery, with sun angles and masking.
+If you want to explore the examples, make sure to install the additional requirements under `stac_downloader/examples/requirements.txt`.